Learning, Discovery, Reasoning (LDR) Group

 Here are some topics that I am particularly interested in.
 Based on your interests, we will work together to design your research project after you join our group.

-• Machine Learning & Applied Mathematics:
+• Machine Learning & Computer Vision:

-• Generative AI; Representation Learning; Anomaly Detection; Uncertainty Estimation
+• Anomaly Detection; Uncertainty Estimation

-• Computer Vision & Medical Image Computing:
+• Medical Image Analysis:

-• Multi-modal Multi-task Foundation Models in Medical Imaging
+• Multi-modal Foundation Models in Medical Imaging

-• Image and Surface Generation, Reconstruction, Segmentation, Registration
+• Image Generation, Reconstruction, Segmentation, Registration

 • Lesion Detection, Segmentation and Growth Modeling